KevinVitale/GW2Kit/README.md

 # GW2Kit

 GW2Kit is a Objective-C framework for the Guild Wars 2 API.
 GW2Kit allows iOS and OS X applications to natively use the GW2 API.
-It relies on two frameworks:

 ## Overview